yulyugin/yulyugin.github.io/_drafts/icc-bugs.md

          if (!vmm->old_vmxe)
 ```

-## Compiling with no optimizations
+## Compiling with no Optimizations

 I also modified the build script to compile the driver with no optimization.
 Expectedly, this fixed the issue.